Skip to main content

 Verifying RPMs

-The steps are
+The steps are:

 1. Import our public key rpm --import https://trisul.org/pubkey.gpg

-2. Verify using rpm --checksig trisulpackage.rpm
+2. Verify the package using rpm --checksig trisulpackage.rpm

 $ rpm --import https://trisul.org/pubkey.gpg